 She continued with, “It’s a huge blessing to experience that, especially in a high school sport, which is not very common.
 I’d say aside from that, I have so many great memories just being around my teammates because we always find a way to make each other laugh no matter the situation.”

 Even though there were struggles and hardships, Trueba explained that if you make mistakes, you can always learn from them and grow.
 The paddling team this year experienced losses and struggled to go against bigger schools.
-Though, against the odds, pulled several underdog moments that were very unexpected and shocked everyone.
+Though, against the odds, pulled several underdog moments that were very unexpected and shocked every

 “We developed eight girls from our team being able to race off of Ala Moana, placing third or even first.
 Being such a dedicated, hardworking and bonded team is what I am most proud of.
 We’ve proved that if you really value something, great things can come out of it.
 We all really value our team, and paddling as a sport, which gave us the ability to put in so much effort…in order to go far.”